 For rates and booking please see the Rates, Packages, Booking page on our website.
 The best option is a car from Bandung to JavaCove - fly 'AirAsia' www.airasia.com to Bandung daily from Bali, Singapore & Kuala Lumpur.

 It's a long journey by car, but many people find it a highlight, taking in changing scenery from towering volcanoes to terraced rice fields & quaint villages.
 Car transfer prices include air-con car, driver, parking, petrol, tolls, surfboard carriage (1 boardbag per pax).

-Batu Karas is a remote village in the 'developing nation' of Indonesia,
+Batu Karas is a remote village in a 'developing nation',

-where roads can be poorly maintained and tourism facilities, infrastructure and medical facilities are not to the standard of those in Western countries.
+where roads, infrastructure and medical facilities may not be to the standard of Western countries.